 Bezar earned his undergraduate degree from Bates College, where he was on the varsity baseball team.
 He received a master’s degree in engineering from the University of Massachusetts and his law degree from the Temple University Beasley School of Law.
 Bezar is a Robert Conwell Society contributor to the law school.
 He is on the executive committee of the Temple Law Alumni Association and recently received the TLAA Diversity Leadership Award.
-He currently serves as an adjunct professor at the University of Pennsylvania Law School, where he teaches a course on medical malpractice, and at Temple Law, where he teaches a course he created titled "Child Abuse and Sex Trafficking of Minors."
+He currently serves as an adjunct professor at both the University of Pennsylvania Carey Law School, where he teaches a class on medical malpractice, and at Temple Law, where he teaches a course he created titled "Child Abuse and Sex Trafficking of Minors."

 Bezar is an eight-time marathon runner, including a participant in the Boston Marathon.
 In 2013, he finished the race only seconds before terrorists’ bombs exploded near the finish line.
 Bezar felt the ground shake beneath his feet but was uninjured.
 He returned the following year to run the race again.